-- I. For the Development of Female Artisans and the Enhancement of the FPR: - Revival measures to infuse enthusiasm and commitment for the development of female arisans in the existing Lacquer Ware Training Institute for Women the Directorate of SC/ST need to be initiated.
-It may be more appropriate if this centre were brought under Directorate of Women and Child Welfare of the Government Karnataka.
-This measure could enable all female artisans to benefit from this centre, and of course 50% of the seats could be reserved for SC and 25% for Muslim and the other 25% for women from other communities.
+- I. For the Development of Female Artisans and the Enhancement of the FPR: - Revival measures to infuse enthusiasm and (i) commitment to work for the development of female arisans in the existing Lacquer Ware Training Institute for Women under the Directorate of SC/ST need to be initiated.
+It may be more appropriate if this centre were brought under the Directorate of Women and Child Welfare of the Government Karnataka.
+This measure could enable all female artisans benefit from this centre, and of course 50% σf the seats could be reserved for SC and 25% for Muslim and the other 25% for women from other communities.
 This may alter the present trend of a declining FPR and the benefits the centre could be enjoyed by female artisans belonging different communities.

-A skilled woman instructor with commitment and with the will to work for women, should be appointed as a regular employee of the centre.
-Intensive training to work on powerlathes need to a part of the curriculum, as it is with the All India Handicraft Board's L. W. Training Centres.
+A skilled woman instructor with commitment and with the will to work for women, should be appointed as regular employee of the centre.
+Intensive training to work powerlathes need to a part of the curriculum, as i t is with the India Handicraft A11 Board's L. ₩.
+Training Centres.